-provide direct insight into the functions of the clusters, we applied two approaches First, we determined which other brain regions co-activate with each , in order to reveal functional networks Second, we semantic from Neurosynth to determine which psychological predict the activation of each .
+Next, to provide direct insight into the functions of the clusters we identified, we applied two approaches.
+First, we determined which other brain regions co-activate with each cluster, in order to reveal their functional networks.
+Second, we used semantic data from Neurosynth to determine which psychological states predict the activation of each cluster.

 Meta-analytic co-activation profiles

 We directly contrasted co-activation patterns of the three functional zones– i.e., we sought to identify voxels that co-activated to a stronger degree with each zone than with the other two (Figure 3A).
-The posterior zone showed greater bilateral co-activation with primary motor cortex (PMC) and superior parietal cortex (SPC), anterior cerebellum, and posterior insula (pIns) as well subcortical regions such as the thalamus and a co-activation pattern consistent with motoric function.
+The posterior zone showed greater bilateral co-activation with primary motor cortex (PMC) and superior parietal cortex (SPC), anterior cerebellum, and posterior insula (pIns) as well subcortical regions such as the thalamus and dorsal striatum (DS)—a co-activation pattern consistent with motoric function.
 The middle zone co-activated with anterior aspects of the thalamus as well as regions in the frontoparietal control network such as dorsolateral prefrontal cortex (DLPFC), anterior insula (aIns) and SPC.
 Finally, the anterior zone showed a qualitatively different pattern, co-activating to a greater extent with default network regions such as angular gyrus, hippocampus and posterior cingulate cortex (PCC) (Andrews-Hanna, 2012).
 The anterior zone also showed greater co-activation with subcortical regions important for affect– the amygdala and ventral striatum (VS).

-To understand the differences in co-activation found within each zone, we directly contrasted co-activation patterns of each zone’s sub-regions (Figure 3B).
-In the posterior zone, SMA showed greater co-activation with somatosensory cortices and pIns while SMA showed greater co-activation with posterior DLPFC, including the inferior frontal junction (IFJ), as well as aIns— regions associated with goal-directed cognition (Nelson et al., 2010; Chang et al., 2013).
+To understand the differences in co-activation found within each zone, we directly contrasted the co-activation patterns of each zone’s sub-regions (Figure 3B).
+In the posterior zone, SMA [P1] showed greater co-activation with somatosensory cortices and pIns while pre-SMA [P2] showed greater co-activation with posterior DLPFC, including the inferior frontal junction (IFJ), as well as aIns— regions associated with goal-directed cognition (Nelson et al., 2010; Chang et al., 2013).
 Within the middle zone, we found that all four sub-regions strongly co-activated with various aspects of the insula.
-However, was more strongly co-activated with pIns SII and the brain stem—important regions for pain processing (Vogt, 2005; Wager et al., 2013).
-In contrast, co-activated more strongly with ventral aIns lateral OFC—regions previously associated with reward-driven learning (Stalnaker et al., 2015).
-In contrast, both were strongly associated with dorsal aIns frontoparietal control regions (e.g DLPFC, SPC).
-However, co-activation extended anteriorly into the frontal pole, whereas more strongly co-activated with motor cortices
+However, pvMCC [M3] was more strongly co-activated with pIns, SII and the brain stem—important regions for pain processing (Vogt, 2005; Wager et al., 2013).
+In contrast, avMCC [M4] co-activated more strongly with ventral aIns and lateral OFC—regions previously associated with reward-driven learning (Stalnaker et al., 2015).
+In contrast, both dorsal MCC [M1 & M2] clusters were more strongly associated with dorsal aIns and frontoparietal control regions (e.g DLPFC, SPC).
+However, adMCC [M2]’s co-activation extended anteriorly into the frontal pole, whereas pdMCC [M1] more strongly co-activated with motor cortices.
+Subcortically, pvMCC [M3] showed greater co-activation with the thalamus and dorsal striatum while avMCC showed greater co-activation with the left amygdala.
+However, daMCC [M2] also showed robust co-activation with portions of thalamus and dorsal striatum.

-Within the anterior zone, did not show many co-activation differences from its neighbors.
-Surprisingly, both dmPFC and vmPFC showed greater co-activation with PCC – a key default network region.
-In addition, dmPFC robustly co-activated with portions of the so-called ‘mentalizing’ network, such as the tempo-parietal junction (TPJ) (Carter and Huettel, 2013) and the superior temporal sulcus (STS) (Zilbovicius et al., 2006), as well as lateral PFC, including inferior and middle frontal gyri.
-Finally, vmPFC showed strong co-activation with subcortical regions, including VS and the amygdala, extending into the hippocampus.
+Within the anterior zone, pgACC [A2] did not show many co-activation differences from its neighbors.
+Surprisingly, both dmPFC [A1] and vmPFC [V3] showed greater co-activation with PCC – a key default network region.
+In addition, dmPFC [A1] robustly co-activated with portions of the so-called ‘mentalizing’ network, such as the tempo-parietal junction (TPJ) (Carter and Huettel, 2013) and the superior temporal sulcus (STS) (Zilbovicius et al., 2006), as well as lateral PFC, including inferior and middle frontal gyri.
+Finally, vmPFC [A3] showed strong co-activation with subcortical regions, including VS and the amygdala, extending into the hippocampus.
 As a whole, these co-activation patterns demonstrate that the regions we identified are involved with distinct functional networks, and suggest that there are likely broad functional differences across MFC zones, accompanied by fine-grained differences within each sub-region.

-Meta-analytic functional
+Meta-analytic functional preference profiles